Miss Cambodia

 Miss Cambodia is a national beauty pageant in Cambodia which also selects other winners to participate in big beauty pageants like Miss Universe (separate pageant under Miss Cambodia), Miss International, and Miss Earth.
-The Miss Cambodia Organization also selects the other winners to participate in small pageants like Miss Asia Pacific International, and Miss Tourism International.
+The Miss Cambodia Organization also selects the other winners to participate in smaller pageants such as Miss Asia Pacific International, and Miss Tourism International.

 History

-On 14 October 2016 the Kingdom of Cambodia saw five winners crowned at a grand and colorful festivities at the NagaWorld Hotel in Phnom Penh.
+On 14 October 2016, Cambodia saw five winners crowned at the NagaWorld Hotel in Phnom Penh.
 The pageant was organized by Arise Agency Ltd. The pageant aims to be an annual national pageant aimed in sending representatives to international beauty pageants.
-That selects Cambodian representatives to compete in three of the four biggest International pageants such as Miss Universe, Miss International and Miss Earth.
+It selects Cambodian representatives to compete in three of the four big International pageants including Miss Universe, Miss International and Miss Earth.

-The pageant also fields five queens to other minor international pageants such as Miss Tourism International, and Miss Asia Pacific International.
+The pageant also send five winners to other minor international pageants including Miss Tourism International, and Miss Asia Pacific International.

 Events

-The Miss Universe Cambodia holds a National Costume Competition.
+Miss Universe Cambodia holds a National Costume Competition.
 The grand final will be Live on CTN (Cambodia National TV Channel).

 On March 31, 2019, the Miss Cambodia crowned at the Naba Theater, Nagaworld Hotel, Phnom Penh.
-The winners of Miss Cambodia are expected to represent Cambodia at the International competitions including Miss Universe, Miss International, Miss Earth, Miss Tourism International and Miss Asia Pacific.
+The winners of Miss Cambodia are expected to represent Cambodia in international competitions including Miss Universe, Miss International, Miss Earth, Miss Tourism International and Miss Asia Pacific.